Frequently asked questions about study/Away abroad at Centre:

 When do I apply, and how?

-Information about and applications for next year’s semester programs as well as Centre-Term offerings will be made available at campus-wide meetings just before and Thanksgiving and in early January.
+Information about and applications for next year’s semester programs as well as Centre-Term offerings will be made available at campus-wide meetings just before Thanksgiving and in early January.
 Applications for the following school year (fall, Centre-Term, and spring) are due at the beginning of spring term, and selections are announced within two weeks.
 Centre-Term course participants are selected by the faculty directors of those courses.

 Can you explain how senior subsidy works?